airbytehq/airbyte/docs/integrations/sources/stripe.md

 - [Customer Balance Transactions](https://stripe.com/docs/api/customer_balance_transactions/list)
 - [Customers](https://stripe.com/docs/api/customers/list) \(Incremental\)
   :::note
-  This endpoint does not include deleted customers
+  This endpoint does _not_ include deleted customers
   :::
 - [Disputes](https://stripe.com/docs/api/disputes/list) \(Incremental\)
 - [Early Fraud Warnings](https://stripe.com/docs/api/radar/early_fraud_warnings/list) \(Incremental\)
 - [Events](https://stripe.com/docs/api/events/list) \(Incremental\)
   :::warning
   **Stripe API Restriction on Events Data**: Access to the events endpoint is [guaranteed only for the last 30 days](https://stripe.com/docs/api/events) by Stripe.
-If you use the Full Refresh sync mode, be aware that any events data older than 30 days will be **deleted** from your target destination and replaced with the data from the last 30 days only.
+If you use the Full Refresh Overwrite sync, be aware that any events data older than 30 days will be **deleted** from your target destination and replaced with the data from the last 30 days only.
+Use an Append sync mode to ensure historical data is retained.
   :::
 - [File Links](https://stripe.com/docs/api/file_links/list) \(Incremental\)
 - [Files](https://stripe.com/docs/api/files/list) \(Incremental\)